GluuFederation/docs-casa-prod/docs/source/developer/faq.md

 Every authentication method has at least one API endpoint that allows to *save* or *finalize* a credential enrollment.
 Once you receive a positive response from it, you can simply navigate to Casa (with the user you were doing enrollments on behalf): the enrollment will appear in the home page of the application.

+### Can I use the API to get/set 2FA data?

+The API provides some operations to retrieve the status of a user in terms of 2FA as well as to turn 2FA on and off.
+Check the swagger document of the API.

 ## My problem is not listed here

 Feel free to open a [support](https://support.gluu.org/) ticket.